Guides - Configure and Mount a Volume

 Locate the desired Volume within the list and click the Show Config link, which may appear within the more options ellipsis dropdown menu.

-The Volume Configuration panel will appear containing the commands needed to fully configure the Volume with your Linode.
+The Volume Configuration panel appears and contains the commands needed to fully configure the Volume with your Compute Instance.

 Enter each command that’s shown in the Volume Configuration panel, modifying them if needed.
 These configuration steps are also listed below: